21+ Vault

 Not sure what to grow?

-Tell Stevie your space, conditions, and budget — he'll point you right.
+Tell Stevie your space, conditions, and budget, and he'll point you right.

 Flowers